-Risks to Deutsche Bank's outlook include the impact of COVID-19.
-The speed and cost of its asset reductions could be affected by market uncertainties and higher than expected volatility in equity and credit markets.
-Effective asset disposal relies upon functioning capital markets and the active participation of clients and counterparties.
-In addition, delays to the implementation of expense management initiatives could have an adverse impact on its cost base.
+Risks to Deutsche Bank's outlook include that the speed and cost of Deutsche Bank's asset reductions could be affected by adverse developments or market uncertainties, including from COVID 19, higher than expected volatility in equity and credit markets and lack of counterparty appetite.
+Delays to the implementation of Deutsche Bank's expense management initiatives could have an adverse impact on its cost base.